 Sister to Seoul, Busan is the third most visited city in South Korea.
 It has a delicate mix of nature and city, of food and culture.
 Which is what makes Busan a great place to absorb its cultures and architecture.

-Through my short stopover in Busan, I’ve uncovered 7 secret places in Busan (and not-so-secret ones) to take photos to showcase Busan’s beauty, including hidden spots!
+Through my short stopover in Busan between Jeju and Seoul, I’ve uncovered 7 secret places in Busan (and not-so-secret ones) to take photos to showcase Busan’s beauty, including hidden spots!
 Read on for a visual journey of pictures of Busan, South Korea.

 Oryukdo Skywalk was built on Seungdumal, a border between the East and South Sea.
 Walking on this skywalk translates to “walking in the sky”, or so the skywalk is intended to make you feel.